CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 [^highpass]: High Pass is a ![](/assets/images/wilderness.svg), not a ![](/assets/images/dark-domain.svg)
 [^m-h-shortsummary]: Except if the new site is a haven then you draw based on the site of origin instead.
 See the [Movement/Hazard Phase](/rulesarchive/the-wizards-limited#movementhazard-phase) in the Full Turn Summary.
 [^typo]: A typographical error in the original text.
+[^healallies]: Allies at a Haven also heal from wounded to tapped.
+This is because allies are characters for purposes of combat and so allies count as characters for purposes of being wounded in combat and for purposes of healed for combat.